-For example, in our guide to the Google Search Console, we have a few screenshots and tips that need updating.
+For example, in our guide to the Google Search Console, we had a few screenshots and tips that needed updating.

 So if I wanted to do a podcast episode based on this guide, I’d make sure to update the post first.

 Adapt the Content To Each Format

 Your repurposed content needs to be 1:1 match for the format you’re using.

 Reciting a blog post in front of a camera will technically result in a video.
 But it’s going to be super boring.